-- Fill your bathtub with cool, lukewarm water and use only enough water to submerge the blanket and agitate it.
+- Fill your bathtub with cool, lukewarm water, and use only enough water to submerge the electric blanket and agitate it.

-- Add a gentle laundry detergent and follow the instructions to the t, so you have enough detergent to clean but not too much that it's hard to rinse away all the suds, which if not rinsed could potentially damage your heated blanket.
+- Add an eco-friendly laundry detergent and follow the instructions to the t, so you have enough detergent to clean but not too much that it's hard to rinse away all the suds, which if not rinsed could potentially damage your heated blanket.

 - Mix the laundry detergent through the water to create a sudsy foam.

-- After the 10 - 15 minutes, get your hands in the water to squeeze sections of blanket to help agitate stains and grubbiness, without wringing the blanket as this can damage the wiring.
+- After 10 - 15 minutes, get your hands in the water to squeeze sections of the blanket to help accelerate the stain removal process and get rid of grubbiness.
+Do this without wringing the electric blanket as this can damage the wiring.

-- Rinse the blanket with lukewarm water until the water runs clear.
+- Rinse the electric blanket with lukewarm water until the water runs clear.

-- Press down on the blanket to remove excess water avoiding wringing at all costs.
+- Press down on the electric blanket to remove excess water avoiding wringing at all costs.

 How to dry an electric blanket

 Now you've learned how to wash an electric blanket, it's time to master how to dry it.
-Tumble drying isn't strictly recommended as it can damage wiring but when done right you can give it a short whirl in the dryer.
+Using a tumble dryer isn't strictly recommended as it can damage wiring but when done right you can give it a short whirl in the dryer.

-Sleepseeker's experts explain more: 'You can use a dryer to take the moisture out of the blanket, but you shouldn’t use this for too long.'
+Thistleton explains that 'you can use a dryer to take the moisture out of the electric blanket, but you shouldn’t use this for too long,'